Physicist91/resume/README.md

 Note for LinkedIN scraping: if it says "Join LinkedIN" as the Name, it has hit an authwall.

 Flow: crawlers (python) -> cloud build -> artifact registry -> cloud run

+RabbitMQ Service Setup
+- Image: Uses RabbitMQ 3 with management plugin based on Alpine Linux.
+- Container Name: anuks
+- Ports: Exposes RabbitMQ on port 5673 for message queue communication and 15673 for management console access (default 5672 and 15672 respectively).
+- Volumes: Maps local directories for RabbitMQ data and log storage, ensuring persistence and easy access to logs.

 ## Streaming